coq-community/hydra-battles/README.md

   - Various auxiliary definitions and lemmas

+## Contributions are welcome !
+  Any suggestion for improving the Coq scripts and/or the documentation will be taken into account.

+  - In particular, we would be delighted to replace proofs with simpler ones, and/or to propose various proofs or definitions of the same concept, in order to illustrate different techniques and patterns.
+New tactics for automatizing the proofs are welcome too.

+  - Along the text, we propose several _projects_, the solution of which is planned to be integrated in the development.

 ## Main mathematical references

+The theoretical sources of this development come from the three following references.

 1. L. Kirby and J. Paris, _Accessible Independence Results for Peano Arithmetic_, Bulletin of the London Mathematical Society,  1982, pp 725-731.